kmhsonnenkind/python-example/docs/index.rst

 In Script
 =========

-To use the library in the script simply import :mod:`kmhsonnenkind` and call its functionality.
+To use the library in your script simply import :mod:`kmhsonnenkind` and call its functionality.

 .. code-block:: python